Our Team

 Arielle Vertsman

-Arielle is the Assistant Program Manager and a first-year evening student at Georgetown Law.
+Arielle is the Program Manager and a second-year evening student at Georgetown Law.
 She graduated from the University of Maryland, College Park in 2020 with a major in Government and Politics and a minor in Spanish Heritage Language, Culture and Professional Contexts.
-While enrolled in college, Arielle volunteered with the University of Maryland Health Center’s CARE (Campus Advocates Respond and Educate to Stop Violence) Center and advocating for survivors of sexual assault and other forms of power-based violence.
-Arielle is a certified Peer Educator and Trauma Informed Professional.
-She also possesses fluency in Spanish and Russian, and spent half a year living and studying in Barcelona.
 After graduating from college, Arielle worked as an advertising professional at the Omnicom Media Group, one of the largest global media, marketing, and communications companies before going on to join Infillion, an advertising technology firm in New York City.
 She is an avid skier and Broadway enthusiast.

 Yonatan Green